IBM/CAST/docs/source/csm-integration/Mellanox_and_Infiniband.rst

 Mellanox and Infiniband
 =======================

+CSM can be integrated with Mellanox to enhance usability of your cluster.
+CSM can collect inventory on Mellanox hardware, listen to Mellanox events and create relative CSM RAS events, and run diagnostics and health check tests with regards to Mellanox systems.

 Network Inventory Collection
 ----------------------------

-The network inventoy (such as: switches, switch modules, and cables) can be collected and stored into the :ref:`CSM_Database`.
+The :ref:`CSM_Network_Inventory` (such as: switches, switch modules, and cables) can be collected and stored into the :ref:`CSM_Database`.

 Inventory collection has been modularly developed.
 We separated the external inventory data collection from the internal CSM Database insertion.
 Once data has been collected, you can then insert that collected data into the CSM Database by using a CSM API.
 We do this for ease of future updates, should an external component change the way it collects and presents its data.

-For more information on generic CSM Inventory collection, read this document: :ref:`CSM_Inventory`.

 Because of this development choice, CSM can easily be adapted to work with multiple external programs and services.
 As of CSM 1.0, CSM supports Mellanox and IB inventory collection.
 For ease of use, CSM provides a tool: :ref:`CSM_standalone_inventory_collection` which will collect inventory information from Mellanox and insert that data into the CSM Database.